oroinc/documentation/user/back-office/getting-started/accessibility/index.rst

 .. image:: /user/img/concept-guides/accessibility/skip-to-main-content.png
    :alt: Button Skip to Main Content that appears when you click TAB for the first time and initiate assistive keyboard navigation

 Watch for visual focus indicators: you can use the Tab key for elements that light up in blue and the arrow keys for elements that are highlighted in yellow.
-You can open menus and dropdown elements using Enter or down-arrow keys, and close menus, dropdowns, and popups with the Esc key.
+You can open menus and dropdown elements using Enter, Space or down-arrow keys, and close menus, dropdowns, and popups with the Esc key.

 .. image:: /user/img/concept-guides/accessibility/blue-tab_yellow-arrows.png
    :alt: Blue for tab element vs yellow for arrows